eosnewyork/eosdocs.io/PublicWebsite/content/dAppDevelopment/wallets/index.md

 Save this password somewhere safe and label it DEFAULT WALLET PASSWORD
 {{% /notice %}}

-By default wallets are stored in ~/eosio-wallet/default.wallet
+By default wallets are stored in ~/eosio-wallet/default.wallet.
+If you're following the docker instructions and you'd like to SSH into your wallet docker container to explore the file system and see this file, you can run the following from a new command prompt: "docker exec -it wallet bash"

 {{% notice note %}}
 Note that the EOS master key has been added to this wallet for you.
 Don't be confused by this, all you have done to this point is created a wallet - and you now have a password to unlock that wallet.